Gauge-independent approach to inflation in quadratic gravity: Analysis of gauges

-First, the growth of $g_{0i}$ reflects a gauge effect rather than a physical instability.
+\underline{About the argument (1)}\\ The growth of $g_{0i}$ reflects a gauge effect rather than a physical instability.
 By performing an appropriate gauge transformation, \textit{e.g.}, imposing $B=0$, the growing behaviour in $g_{0i}$ is removed, while all the other scalar perturbations remain bounded, resulting in an isotropic solution.
 In particular, the curvature perturbation $\mathcal{R}$ remains constant on superhorizon scales.
-This indicates that the growth does not correspond to a dynamical degree of freedom.
+This indicates that the growth does not correspond to a dynamical degree of freedom.\\

+\underline{About the argument (2)}\\ Even in gauges where $E=0$ is imposed, the growth of $\mathcal{B}$ does not imply the breakdown of perturbation theory.
+While $\mathcal{B} = a B \propto e^{Ht/2}$ appears to suggest an exponential instability, it is important to recall that $B \propto e^{-Ht/2}$ decays.
+The conclusion that the growth of $\mathcal{B}$ invalidates the inflationary FLRW background is therefore not a coordinate-invariant way of testing the perturbativity.
+A more appropriate framework is provided by projecting onto the orthonormal frame of comoving observers~\cite{Wald:1984rg} (see also Ref.~\cite{Mitsou:2019nhj}), where the basis is given by